 How a person talks and types can tell you a lot about their mental health.

-According to new research published in the journal Clinical Psychological Science, certain language may help identify whether someone is suffering from depression.
+According to research published this year in the journal Clinical Psychological Science, certain language may help identify whether someone is suffering from depression.

 For their study, the researchers conducted a computerized text analysis of 63 internet forums including more than 6,400 members in total.